-- (4) A person participates, in a registrable capacity, in the retail gas market of Victoria as follows: - (a) Registrable capacity: transmission system service provider - (i) The service provider for the declared transmission system. - (ii) A service provider for a transmission pipeline in Victoria that does not form part of the declared transmission system. - (b) Registrable capacity: distributor - (i) A service provider for a declared distribution system. - (ii) A service provider for a distribution pipeline in Victoria that does not form part of a declared distribution system. - (iii) The Albury Gas Co Limited (ACN 000 001 249) and any successor to that company as service provider for the distribution pipelines that serve Albury and its environs (the Albury gas distribution system). - (c) Registrable capacity: market participant retailer - (i) A retailer that is a user of a declared distribution system.

-- (ii) A retailer that is a user or non-scheme pipeline user of a distribution pipeline in Victoria, that does not form part of a declared distribution system. - (iii) A retailer that is a user of the Albury gas distribution system. - (d) Registrable capacity: market participant-other - (i) A user of the declared transmission system. - (ii) A user or non-scheme pipeline user of a transmission pipeline in Victoria that does not form part of the declared transmission system.
+- (4) A person participates, in a registrable capacity, in the retail gas market of Victoria as follows: - (a) Registrable capacity: transmission system service provider - (i) The service provider for the declared transmission system. - (ii) A service provider for a transmission pipeline in Victoria that does not form part of the declared transmission system. - (b) Registrable capacity: distributor - (i) A service provider for a declared distribution system. - (ii) A service provider for a distribution pipeline in Victoria that does not form part of a declared distribution system. - (iii) The Albury Gas Co Limited (ACN 000 001 249) and any successor to that company as service provider for the distribution pipelines that serve Albury and its environs (the Albury gas distribution system). - (c) Registrable capacity: market participant retailer - (i) A retailer or an exempt seller that is a user of a declared distribution system, other than an exempt seller that sells gas only to end users that are related bodies corporate of that exempt seller. - (ii) A retailer or an exempt seller that is a user or non-scheme pipeline user of a distribution pipeline in Victoria, that does not form part of a declared distribution system, other than an exempt seller that sells gas only to end users that are related bodies corporate of that exempt seller. - (iii) A retailer or an exempt seller that is a user of the Albury gas distribution system, other than an exempt seller that sells gas only to end users that are related bodies corporate of that exempt seller. - (d) Registrable capacity: market participant-other - (i) A user of the declared transmission system. - (ii) A user or non-scheme pipeline user of a transmission pipeline in Victoria that does not form part of the declared transmission system.